osvasali/my-coe332-hws/README.md

 # my-coe332-hws
-Homework Assignments for COE 332 will be posted here
+Homework Assignments for COE 332 will be posted here in different directories.